Reconnecting with Barnes Dennig Helps Company Reclaim Its Identity

 About TP Mechanical Contractors

-TP Mechanical Contractors provides both design/build and plan & spec mechanical contracting services, such as plumbing, HVAC piping, sheet metal, specialty and process piping, fire protection, maintenance, and service contracts to a variety of commercial and industrial markets.
+TP Mechanical Contractors provides commercial and industrial markets with design/build and plan & spec mechanical contracting services, such as plumbing, HVAC piping, sheet metal, specialty and process piping, fire protection, maintenance, and service contracts.

-The company’s commercial customers include medical and pharmaceutical companies, office buildings and towers, distribution and warehousing, hotels and motels, research and development laboratories, multi-family residential complexes, light commercial facilities, retail-entertainment-recreational buildings, universities and colleges, and institutional facilities.
-Industrial customers include water treatment plants, petro-chemical factories, pulp and paper mills, steel and aluminum processors, foundries, food and beverage manufacturers, and specialty plants and mills.
+The company’s commercial customers include medical and pharmaceutical companies, office buildings and towers, distribution centers and warehouses, hotels and motels, research and development laboratories, multi-family residential complexes, light commercial facilities, retail-entertainment-recreational buildings, universities and colleges, and institutional facilities.
+Its industrial customers include water treatment plants, petro-chemical factories, pulp and paper mills, steel and aluminum processors, foundries, food and beverage manufacturers, and specialty plants and mills.

-TP Mechanical employs about 500 at locations in Cincinnati, Columbus, Indianapolis, and Louisville.
-For more information, please visit www.tpmechanical.com, or call (513) 851-8881.
+TP Mechanical employs about 500 people at locations in Cincinnati, Columbus, Indianapolis, and Louisville.
+For more information, visit the website or call 513.851.8881.